The shimmering display of lights is back at the LA Zoo to dazzle us all from November 17, 2023 – January 7, 2024.

 Activities at the LA Zoo Lights

-Here’s a run down of what you will enjoy at this year’s LA Zoo Lights:
+Here’s a run down of what you will enjoy at LA Zoo Lights from years past:

-Apart from the reindeers, the amphibians at the LAIR are the only animals you will get the see while visiting the zoo at night.
+Apart from hearing the zoo animals sleep, the amphibians at the LAIR are the only animals you will get to see while visiting the zoo at night.
 During Zoo Lights, the LAIR is decorated with black-insects and orbs, turning it into a psychedelic rainforest.

 Pictures with Santa

 For an additional fee, you can have your picture taken with Santa on select dates in a glittering North Pole setting.

 As you walk around, you will hear music playing all throughout the zoo.
 At the intersection where you get to the LAIR, disco balls are hung in the trees and upbeat music is blasting so you can’t help but get your groove on!
 Elephant statues are used as screens to project images moving to the beat of the music.

 The Tom Mankiewicz Conservation Carousel is glowing with thousand of lights at night and adds up to the atmosphere of the ZOO Lights evening.
 For $3 per ride, the kids with enjoy climbing on top of the vintage animal and turn and turn in the merry-go-round.
 Right next to the carousel, a backdrop of shimmering silver christmas trees is set up for a photo op.

 Take a self-guided 60-to-90 minute stroll through a large area of the Zoo filled with wildlife-inspired displays, dynamic lights and projections, immersive interactive experiences, fabulous photo ops, and seasonal magic.
 The festive holiday lights sparkle everywhere you go and a return for the 2022 holiday season, you can see the world’s largest illuminated pop-up storybook.